advanced-go/core/README.md

 ~~~

 ## http2
 [Http2][http2pkg] provides functionality for processing HTTP request/response exchange.
-The Do() function also supports reading a response from disk or via a proxy.
+The Do() function supports reading a response from disk or via a proxy.

 ~~~
 // Do - do a Http exchange with a runtime.Status